Information and Records Management Policy: associated guidance

-1.1 This Guidance document provides context and further information to support implementation of the University Records Management Policy.
+1.1 This Guidance document provides context and further information to support implementation of the University Information and Records Management Policy.

 2.1 Records are defined as all those documents, regardless of format, which facilitate University activities (e.g. teaching, learning and research) and business and which are thereafter retained (for a set period) to provide evidence of its transactions or activities.
 These records may be created, received or maintained in hard copy or electronically and include email and blogs.

 2.2 A record has the following essential qualities:

 - it is present (the information needed to evidence and reconstruct the relevant activity or transactions is recorded).

 - it can be accessed (it is possible to discover, locate and access the information, and present it in a way that is true to the original presentation of the information).

 - it can be interpreted (a context for the information can be established showing how it is related to other information, when, where and who created it, and how it was used).

 - it can be trusted (the information and its representation is fixed and matches that which was actually created and used, and its integrity, authenticity and provenance can be demonstrated beyond reasonable doubt).